John A F Zupancic, Sc.D., M.D.

-Dr. Zupancic is Assistant Professor of Pediatrics at Harvard Medical School and Director of the Harvard Neonatal-Perinatal Medicine Fellowship Program.
+Dr. Zupancic is Associate Professor of Pediatrics at Harvard Medical School and Director of the Harvard Neonatal-Perinatal Medicine Fellowship Program.
 His research and consulting work seek to improve the efficiency with which scarce resources are used in improving the health of children, and in particular, newborns.
 He has focused his efforts on performing and improving the validity of economic evaluations alongside neonatal clinical trials.
 Economic evaluations currently underway by Dr. Zupancic and colleagues alongside multi-center clinical trials include i) donor milk for improvement of neurodevelopmental outcomes; ii) high versus low oxygen saturation thresholds for the prevention of retinopathy of prematurity; iii) non-invasive ventilation for the reduction of chronic lung disease in premature infants; and iv) telephone support for treatment of post-partum depression.
 A second approach makes use of computer modeling to determine best practice when evidence is currently lacking or where empirical studies are infeasible.
 He is also involved in various epidemiologic and health services investigations, including the Neonatology Canon Project, a large-scale systematic review of all randomized controlled trials in neonatology over a twenty-two year period.

 Dr. Zupancic is the immediate past Chair of the American Academy of Pediatrics Section on Neonatal-Perinatal Medicine, and has served as leader of the Value Initiative for the Vermont Oxford Network’s Neonatal Intensive Care Quality Improvement Collaborative and is currently the District One Representative to the American Academy of Pediatrics Section on Perinatal Pediatrics Executive Committee.
 He is a recipient of the Merton R. Bernfield Award for Excellence in Mentoring from the Harvard Medical School Division of Newborn Medicine and the John M. Eisenberg Award for Excellence in Mentorship from the Agency for Healthcare Research and Quality.

 Local representatives can answer questions about the Profiles website or help with editing a profile or issues with profile data.
 For assistance with this profile: HMS/HSDM faculty should contact feedbackcatalyst.harvard.edu.
 For faculty or fellow appointment updates and changes, please ask your appointing department to contact HMS.
 For fellow personal and demographic information, contact HMS Human Resources at human_resourceshms.harvard.edu.
 For faculty personal and demographic information, contact HMS Office for Faculty Affairs at facappthms.harvard.edu.